picocomputer/picocomputer.github.io/docs/source/index.rst

 .. :_how to write mathematics: ../_static/how-to-write-mathematics-halmos.pdf

 I use "Picocomputer 6502" to refer to the reference design.
-It is my hope that derivitve projects use a different name.
+It is my hope that derivative projects use a different name.
 For example, "Picocomputer VERA" or "Ulf's Dream Computer".
 Think about what people asking for help should call the device and go with that.